trungvose/jira-clone-angular/README.md

 # A simplified Jira clone built with Angular 9 and Akita

-> In response to numerous positive feedbacks, my friends [Chau Tran][chau], [Tiep Phan][tiep], and I have already started working on Phase 2.
+> In response to numerous positive feedbacks, I have already started working on Phase 2 together with my friends [Chau Tran][chau] and [Tiep Phan][tiep].
 We will bring the GraphQL and Authentication to "live" soon.
 >
 > Thanks for your continuous support.
 Stay tuned! :muscle: